PROJECTS

 Interactive Clown Brigade!

-Axle Art truck wheat pasted with river art and poetry by 3rd and 4th graders!
+Axle Contemporary’s mobile artspace was wheat pasted with river art and poetry by 3rd and 4th graders!

 Nihí K’é Baa’ Resiliency Hub